adraynrion/code-reviewer-agent/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📊 Monitoring and Observability

-The agent includes built-in integration with [Langfuse](https://langfuse.com) for comprehensive monitoring and observability.
-This integration provides:

-- **End-to-End Tracing**: Full trace of each code review request
-- **LLM Monitoring**: Detailed tracking of all LLM interactions
-- **Tool Usage**: Performance metrics for all tool calls
-- **Error Tracking**: Centralized error tracking with context

 ## 📄 License